redhat-marketplace/redhat-marketplace-operator/v2/config/manifests/bases/CSV_description.md

 ### **Upgrade Notice**

-The Redhat Marketplace Operator metering and deployment functionalities have been seperated into two operators.
+The Red Hat Marketplace Operator metering and deployment functionalities have been separated into two operators.
   - The metering functionality is included in this IBM Metrics Operator
     - Admin level functionality and permissions are removed from the IBM Metrics Operator
     - ClusterServiceVersion/ibm-metrics-operator